 - 2 tsp pure vanilla extract

-- 2 cups Bob’s Red Mill Paleo Baking flour (click here, or search for it on vitacost.com)
+- 2 cups Bob’s Red Mill Paleo Baking Flour

 - 1 Tbsp baking powder (I make my own using this recipe from Whole New Mom)